This page contains information about the City of Plymouth's tree replacement program for residents who live near an ash tree on a city boulevard.

 For the boulevard ash trees slated for removal, winter is the best time to perform the work.
 Borers are dormant in the winter and are more likely to remain in the tree, which will help prevent them from spreading.
 Trees will be removed through the course of two consecutive winters.

-Winter 2018-2019: This winter, boulevard ash trees east of Interstate 494 will be removed.
-Replacement trees will be available in spring of 2019.
+Winter 2018-2019: Last winter, boulevard ash trees east of Interstate 494 were set for removal.
+Replacement trees were available in spring of 2019.

 In order to receive a new tree, please fill out the form below.
 Tree quantities are limited and residents are encouraged to fill out the form early.